jamiemonty/fpga-vga-verilog/index.md

 categories: demo
 ---

-Add a short Welcome message or introduction here.
+Add a short welcome message or introduction here.
 Aim to get the viewer interested in what follows!
 Guideline: 1 or 2 sentences.

 ### **Project Set-Up**
 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.